 Breeds of Angora Rabbit

-There are 4 main breeds of Angora rabbits (English, French, Giant, and Satin) and each has it’s own unique fiber characteristics.
+There are 4 main breeds of Angora rabbits (English, French, Giant, and Satin) and each has its own unique fiber characteristics.

 English Angora tends to be fine and cottony, meaning that it’s extra soft but mats very easily.
 They have a lower proportion of guard “hairs”, which means more wool fiber per ounce for a softer finish.